-The South Korean former boarding student says Farragut was his foundation for success
+The South Korean engineering former boarding student says Farragut was his foundation for success

 The tiny Pacific island nation of Tuvalu is a country in crisis, beset by rising seas and disappearing shores.
 Farragut alum Hyun Dong “Sebastian” Kim is trying to help.